-The first day is never easy.
+First days can be hard.
 Do you remember your first day at school?
-Starting a new job in a new country can feel very much the same.
-The pressure of having to know everybody and everything about your new job can make you feel nervous.
+Starting a new job in a new country can feel the same.
+You may feel lost, alone and nervous.

 - You know the way to the office.
 Check the bus route and schedules.
 If you are driving to work, know the best route to take.